-Acting and taking

-manner that these

-are also perceived

-to be so.
-Integrity

-for us means not

-only financial

-and intellectual

-integrity but in

-all other forms

-understood.

-as are commonly

-decisions in a

-are fair, honest,

-following the
+Acting and taking decisions in a manner that these are fair, honest, following the highest standards of professionalism and are also perceived to be so.
+Integrity for us means not only financial and intellectual integrity but in all other forms as are commonly understood.